How to do room-by-room home cleaning?

-American families have less free time than ever to tend to house cleaning, but it becomes an overwhelming task if you don’t keep up with it.
-Here are some tips from professional house cleaners on how often to clean the most frequently used living areas of a home:
+American families have less free time than ever to tend to house cleaning chores, but it becomes an overwhelming task if you don’t keep up with it.
+Here are some professional house cleaning tips for each room and how often to clean the most frequently used living areas of a home.

 If you use a tablecloth, shake it out and wash it regularly.
 On a weekly basis, dust all surfaces and mop or vacuum the floor.

 Living room/family room cleaning:

 The main problem here is clutter.
 Make it the responsibility of every member of the family to put away items they left out.

 Dusting should be done weekly, or at least every other week.
 If you can write your name in the dust, you've waited too long.
 Wipe down often-used surfaces like table tops, mop floors and vacuum carpets.
 Some people like to move their furniture around a couple of times a year so they can reach areas they don’t routinely clean, such as under the sofa or chairs or behind book cases.

 The bathroom can be the dirtiest or cleanest in any house, so weekly cleanings are important.
 Start with the bathtub.
 Wipe all surfaces to prevent mildew and soap scum.
 Then, clean the sink to remove any build-up from toothpaste or other toiletries.

 When cleaning the toilet, spray or add cleaning solution to the bowl then go clean other areas of the bathroom.
 This allows the toilet cleaning agent to activate for several minutes before scrubbing the bowl clean.
 Mop the floor last, so you leave a clean floor drying in a clean room.